 Whether it was domestic investors from the wealthy community of Palm Beach, Hollywood celebrities like Larry King or Kevin Bacon, European financial institutions, or just independent investors, they all trusted Madoff to do his trading magic and take care of their money.

 Other Wall Street hedge funds became feeders of the Madoff master fund, introducing new cohorts of investors and feeding hundreds of millions into the Ponzi scheme.
+The Bernie Madoff scandal, then, spread like wildfire amongst the elite.

 And he would take anyone's money.
 He systematically went after numerous charities for a couple of cynical reasons.
 First, these institutions aren't prone to requesting unexpected money withdrawals, as other independent investors could be.